Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_k8s/aks_stack_hci/aks_hci_powershell/_index.md

   - **password:** 'XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXX'
   - **tenant:** 'XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXX'

-- Note that the script will deploy a simple static IP address based cluster on your Azure Stack HCI and there are additional optional parameters that you could use to customize the deployment to your own environment as described [here](https://learn.microsoft.com/azure-stack/aks-hci/kubernetes-walkthrough-powershell).
+- Note that the script will deploy a simple static IP address based cluster on your Azure Local instance and there are additional optional parameters that you could use to customize the deployment to your own environment as described [here](https://learn.microsoft.com/azure-stack/aks-hci/kubernetes-walkthrough-powershell).

 - To run the script open PowerShell as an administrator, navigate to the [script folder](https://github.com/microsoft/azure_arc/blob/main/azure_arc_k8s_jumpstart/aks_stack_hci/powershell/) and run: